mozilla/burnham/README.md

 This repository is governed by Mozilla's code of conduct and etiquette.
 Please read the burnham [Code of Conduct][code_of_conduct].

+## Project theme

+The project theme is inspired by Michael Burnham, the fictional protagonist on the web television series Star Trek: Discovery portrayed by Sonequa Martin-Green.
+Burnham is a science specialist on the Discovery.
+She and her crew do research on spore drive technology and complete missions in outer space. 👩‍🚀

 [application]: /application
 [code_of_conduct]: /CODE_OF_CONDUCT.md
 [bigquery]: /bigquery